Control car: Converted locomotives

 From the 1970s until 1999, the Long Island Rail Road used a number of older locomotives converted to "power packs".
 The original prime movers were replaced with 600 hp engines/generators solely for supplying HEP with the engineer's control stand left intact.
-Locomotives converted included Alco FA-1s and FA-2s, EMD F7s, and one F9.
+Locomotives converted included eight and ten Alco FA-1s and FA-2s, four EMD F7s, and one F9.
 One FA was further converted into a power car for the C1 bi-level cars in 1991.
 The railroad has since switched to classic cab cars with a DE30AC/DM30AC locomotive on some trains.
 Trains going into Penn Station require two DM30AC locomotives on each end in order to make use of their 3rd rail pickups.

-Until the 1980s, Ontario's GO Transit had a similar Auxiliary Power Unit (APU) program for EMD FP7s.
+Until the 1980s, Ontario's GO Transit had a similar Auxiliary Power Unit (APU) program for twelve EMD FP7s.
 They were frequently used with GP40-2Ws and GP40M-2s, which lacked HEP to power trains.
 They also found use with HEP-equipped GP40TCs and F40PHs, and were sometimes leased to other railroads.
 They were eventually retired in 1995 upon the arrival of the EMD F59PHs and subsequently scrapped, except for one F7A and one F7B, which were sold to Tri-Rail and the Ontario Northland Railway, respectively.

 MARC had a former F7 unit, #7100, also converted into an APCU, or All-Purpose Control Unit, which occasionally substituted for a cab car.
 It was rebuilt with a HEP generator, newer cab controls, and fitted with a Nathan Airchime K5LA.
-It was used up until the late 2000s, and was donated to the B&O Railroad Museum in 2010.
+It was used up until the late 2000s, and was donated to the National Museum of Railroad History & Innovation in 2010.

 Amtrak developed their Non-powered Control Unit (NPCU) by removing the prime mover, main alternator, and traction motors from surplus EMD F40PH locomotives.
 The control stand was left in place, as were equipment allowing horn, bell, and headlight operation.
 A floor and roll-up side-doors were then installed to allow for baggage service, leading to the nickname "cab-baggage cars" or "cabbages".